autay27/boccam/report/report.md

 Three members of the target demographic participated in the user study.
 All three were university students who had done computer programming before, but not concurrent programming.

 Users were asked to participate in a small coding exercise, lasting about 40 minutes, on their personal laptops.
-This consisted of following instructions in a document.
+This consisted of following instructions in a document to complete 4 tasks.
 They were first asked to read and understand the behaviour of some simple occam code.
 Then they were introduced to the concept of channels, and asked to modify the code using channels in order to achieve a desired result.
 Finally, they were given two larger fragments of code and asked to combine them using channels.
 Throughout the exercise they were encouraged to test out the code in BrowserOccam.
-The full document can be seen in Appendix (tba).
+The full document can be seen in Appendix C.

 Following the advice in [@Benyon_Turner_Turner_2006], the author sat with each participant individually in order to make note of their reactions, and to get them unstuck if necessary to avoid pointless frustration.
 This also simulated the presence of a teacher or lab demonstrator who may be present when the interpreter is presented to learners in practice.

 Afterwards, the participants were asked a few questions to check whether they were comfortable with the BrowserOccam interface and how confident they felt in their understanding of processes and channels.
-These questions can also be seen in Appendix (tba).

 #### User experience